Higher Education Sector Architecture (HOSA)

 Concept of business platforms

-Developments in education and research increasingly demand exchange between different parties, such as students, teachers, researchers, companies, governments and citizens.
+Developments in education and research increasingly demand exchange between different parties, such as students, lecturers, researchers, companies, governments and citizens.
 This involves exchange of, for example, data and facilities.
 To draw up the application architecture for the sector facilities, the HOSA therefore uses the concept of business platforms to flesh out the base plate.
 The HOSA uses this concept because it provides insight into so-called online marketplaces.
 We see these emerging in various places due to increasing cooperation in the sector.
 They facilitate interaction and cooperation, bring supply and demand together and steer towards shared values and norms.